FaisalAli91/FaisalAli91.github.io/index.md

 ### 2. Covid-19 Webscrapers and interactives

+An analysis of

 The following were created using the D3 programming library for interactive data visualizations, and pull data from the Covid-19 Act Now API.
-I'm only uploading still images of my webscrapers for now until I figure out how to connect my local files with my Github repository.
-Until then, just try to imagine you are clicking those buttons and seeing the data change before your eyes!
+These are still images, but the interactive dashboards can be incorporated into a website or published on Power BI.

 ![Weekly hospitalizations](Weekly Covid-19 hospitalizations in PA.png)